Connect with us

 Garner, the new deputy commissioner for administration and finance, has worked for MDOC since July 2020 and previously served as chief fiscal officer and focused on budget operations, according to his biography.

-“This is a unique organization and I wanted to help to make a positive impact for the state,” Garner said about his to join the MDOC, which is included in his biography.
-“It was a great and to be a part of this team.”
+“This is a unique organization and I wanted to help to make a positive impact for the state,” Garner said about his decision to join the MDOC, which is included in his biography.
+“It was a great challenge and opportunity to be a part of this team.”

 He also worked for the state auditor’s office and before that for the Mississippi Gaming Commission, according to his biography.